-The Mobility Coordination Committee recommends seeking expert consulting services to assist the MCC in developing the region's mobility management program in a manner that enhances mobility for the region's seniors, elderly and disabled while focusing on creating efficiencies for existing transit providers.
-The MPO, in partnership with other MCC member agencies, will seek expert consulting services for recommendations to develop the mobility management program including, but not limited to, the program structure, mobility manager(s) job description, best practices, agency agreement(s), data collection and distribution, outlining necessary activities to shape the program, the necessary resources and an implementation schedule.
-The funding for the study will be shared by CAMPO and Wake County, with the possibility of other jurisdictions participating financially as well.
+The Mobility Coordination Committee recommended seeking expert consulting services to assist the MCC in developing the region's mobility management program in a manner that enhances mobility for the region's seniors, elderly and disabled while focusing on creating efficiencies for existing transit providers.
+The MPO, in partnership with other MCC member agencies, procured expert consulting services for recommendations to develop the mobility management program including, but not limited to, the program structure, mobility manager(s) job description, best practices, agency agreement(s), data collection and distribution, outlining necessary activities to shape the program, the necessary resources and an implementation schedule.
+The funding for the study will be shared by CAMPO, Wake County, City of Raleigh and Town of Cary.
 It is anticipated that recommendations will be completed in FY 22 for consideration of implementation by partner agencies beginning in FY 23.
+Due to the actual spending curve for the project, some of the partner funds being contributed by Wake County will be moved into the FY 23 budget for the project.
+The overall project budget has a net zero impact from this action.

-Mobility Management FY 2022 Budget PL funds STBGP funds Match Additional Member
+Mobility Management Budget PL funds STBGP funds Match Additional Member

-Program

-Study CAMPO \$ 5025,000 \$40 20 ,000 \$ 105,000
+Program Study CAMPO \$25,000 \$20,000 \$5,000

 FY 2022 City of Raleigh \$10,000 \$10,000

-Wake County \$50,000 \$50,000
+Wake County Wake County \$20,694 \$50,000 \$50,000 20,6 94

-Other local contribution Town of Cary2 \$ 3010,000 \$ 3010,000

-Total FY 22 \$130,000
+Town of Cary \$10,000 \$10,000

+EV 2022 CAMBO £25,000 620,000 Ø5 000

 FY 2023 CAMPO \$25,000 \$20,000 \$5,000

+Wake County \$29,306 \$29,306

-Total FY 22 + FY 23 \$1320,000
+Total FY 22 + FY 23 \$120,000